Skip to main contentSkip to navigation

 Our "no data, no fee" policy applies to hardware recovery.
 We do not bill for unsuccessful physical repairs.
 If we replace a hard drive read/write head assembly or repair a liquid-damaged logic board to a bootable state, the hardware repair is complete and standard rates apply.
 If data remains inaccessible due to user-configured software locks, a forgotten passcode, or a remote wipe command, the physical repair is still billable.
 We cannot bypass user encryption or activation locks.

-All tiers: Free evaluation and firm quote before any paid work.
-No data, no fee on all tiers (advanced board rebuild requires a 50% deposit because donor parts are consumed in the attempt).
+No data, no fee.
+Free evaluation and firm quote before any paid work.
+Full guarantee details.
+NAND swap requires a 50% deposit because donor parts are consumed in the attempt.

 Target drive: The destination drive we copy recovered data onto.
-You can supply your own or we provide one at cost.
+You can supply your own or we provide one at cost plus a small markup.
 All prices are plus applicable tax.

-Hard Drive Data Recovery Standards & Verification
+Data Recovery Standards & Verification

 Our Austin lab operates on a transparency-first model.
 We use industry-standard recovery tools, including PC-3000 and DeepSpar, combined with strict environmental controls to make sure your hard drive is handled safely and properly.
 This approach allows us to serve clients nationwide with consistent technical standards.